Skip to content

 To see all kernels that Jupyter recognizes, activate a Conda environment with jupyterlab installed and run jupyter kernelspec list.

-I tried to install jupyterlab to my Conda environment, but the installation failed.
+I tried to install jupyterlab in my Conda environment, but the installation failed.
 How can I run a Jupyter notebook with the dependencies I need?

-It's best to install the packages you need when you create a Conda environment rather than one-by-one after the environemnt has been created.
-This will make Conda more likely to solve your environment succesfully.
+It's best to install the packages you need when you create a Conda environment rather than one-by-one after the environment has been created.
+This will make Conda more likely to solve your environment successfully.
 For example:

 conda create -n jupyter_env jupyterlab pandas pytorch